Click on the images to enlarge them!

-The Chequered Chain Stitch (second last square) isn't especially suitable for stitching with more threads than one in the needle.
+The Chequered Chain Stitch (second last square) isn't especially suitable for stitching with more threads in the needle.
 It is also difficult to execute when you wish an irregular alteration of colours.
 In both cases the threads tend to tangle and knot; you have to check the back of the work after every stitch and to pay attention where you insert the needle.
-I think, this stitch is best suited for stitching with one thread only (the kind of thread doesn't make any difference, though) and when altering the colour one to one, say: red - blue - red - blue etc.
+I think, this stitch is best suited for stitching with two threads only (the kind of thread doesn't make any difference, though) and by altering the colour one by one, say: red - blue - red - blue etc.

 And here's the whole piece at one glance: